 Is the marketing funnel still relevant in the digital age?

 Since the onset of digitalisation, marketers have had to adapt and sometimes reassess their marketing strategies to fit with the demands of the new marketplace which surrounds them.
 This shift has also brought about huge changes in the way that consumers buy and research goods and so keeping up with developments has required regular insight generation and a remapping of the customer journey.
+In this blog we’re exploring the marketing funnel and seeing how to stay relevant for digital consumers.

 The traditional marketing funnel